Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 **Promoting sustainability**.
 Barangaroo has embedded sustainability (economic, social, and ecological) in all its plans, implementation, partners, and community engagement activities.
 It has set sustainability targets with a focus on being water positive, delivering zero waste, and being carbon neutral through features including waste water treatment, energy efficient buildings, recycling/composting, and solar panels.
 It even educates residents on sustainability through an eco-concierge.

 **Providing mixed-use and working/living environments that anticipate emerging lifestyles**.
-The area accomodates all types of people from companies to families and tourists.
+The area accommodates all types of people from companies to families and tourists.
 It has a range of environments including retail outlets, bars, restaurants, corporate offices, a foreshore promenade, and parks.

 **Fostering new processes and arrangements for incubation**.
 Proximity to corporations, the existing Sydney business ecosystem, and robust networks have given rise to innovations like Harbor City Labs, a startup incubator, as well as Lighthouse, a startup precinct.
 Barangaroo is a professional environment that can bring in investors, partners, and a network to support startups and the startup community to grow.
 It has incubated a learning hub, Barangaroo Skills Exchange (BSX) to deliver skilling and workforce training at Barangaroo South.